krausewe/krausewe.github.io/index.md

   Welcome to my webpage! <br>

   I am a political scientist at the Chair of Comparative Politics of the <a href="https://www.uni-potsdam.de/en/vergleichende-politikwissenschaft/team/dr-werner-krause" target = "_blank" rel="noopener noreferrer">University of Potsdam</a>, where I teach classes on comparative politics, political behavior, and research methods.
 Previously, I worked as a research fellow at the University of Vienna, the Humboldt University of Berlin and the WZB Berlin Social Science Center.
-I was also a visiting scholar at the University of Essex.<br>
+I was also a visiting scholar at the University of Essex and the
+Mannheim Center for European Social Research (MZES).<br>

   My <b>research areas</b> include political representation, party competition, political radicalism/extremism, and quantitative methods with a focus on causal inference.
 In my current research projects, I study political phenomena such as democratic responsiveness, political violence, and citizens' voting behavior.